 - Time taken: 6 hours, 11 km

-- Level: Initial climb for a couple of hours followed by an easy undulating walk with short climbs and drops.
+- Trek gradient: Moderate.
+Initial climb for a couple of hours followed by an easy, undulating walk with short climbs and drops.

-A curve in the trail and the next change in scenery: The Rupin careens out of a gorge.
+A curve in the trail and the next change in scenery: the Rupin careens out of a gorge.
 A sheer cliff face towers over the river so high that clumps of clouds hang about its face immobile and undecided.
 On the other slope, the trekking trail snakes its way up through apple and apricot trees.

 Half an hour into the ascending trail, stop by at a road side eatery and the only one you’ll find before getting to Sewa.
 If you are lucky, a friendly girl will take your order for tea and biscuits.
 She is the owner, manager, cook and the washer woman of the place.
 Sip the much welcome tea and enjoy the view of the cliff face looming over you and the sound of the Rupin pounding at the bottom of the gorge many hundred feet below.

 Sewa at 6,300 ft is your camp for the day.
 Visit the village temple adorned with medals and an electric clock.

 The two storey temple combines local and Kinnaur traditions, not surprising with the Himachal border so close.